Delay and Redundancy in Lossless Source Coding: Introduction

-The paper is organized as follows.
+\textit{Organization}.
 Our framework is introduced in Section \ref{sec:perlim}, and some basic lemmas are derived.
 In Section \ref{sec:delay_AC}, the delay profile of mismatched arithmetic coding is analyzed.
-This analysis is then applied in Section \ref{sec:lower_bound} where a lower bound on the redundancy-delay exponent is derived.
-In Section \ref{sec:upper_bound}, a corresponding upper bound on the redundancy-delay exponent for almost all sources is presented.
+This analysis is then applied in Section \ref{sec:lower_bound} where a lower bound on the redundancy--delay exponent is derived.
+In Section \ref{sec:upper_bound}, a corresponding upper bound on the redundancy--delay exponent for almost all sources is presented.
 Some final remarks are given in Section \ref{sec:conc}.